armadaproject/armada/docs/demo.md

 ## EKS

-The EKS demo of Armada can be found at this URL:
+The Armada UI (lookout) can be found at this URL:

 - [https://ui.demo.armadaproject.io](https://ui.demo.armadaproject.io)